swdotcom/music/README.md

 # @software/music

-Control Spotify and iTunes on Mac OSX with NodeJS.
+Control Spotify and iTunes, currently only on Mac OSX with NodeJS.

 ## Installation